8 Blockchain Use Cases for Governments

 Blockchain Use Cases in Government and the Public Sector

 Rapid technological change over the last few decades has triggered a global surge in data, with an estimated 402.74 exabytes (402.74 million terabytes) of data being created every day.
-This explosion of information includes vast amounts of public and governmental data, making it increasingly critical to ensure transparency, security, and trust in the management of this data.
+This explosion of information includes vast amounts of governmental data, including data released publicly and data held internally.

-Ensuring authenticity verification, speed, and integrity in shared information is essential for effective governance and for government institutions to serve their citizens.
-Blockchain and other distributed ledger technologies (DLTs) offer valuable tools that institutions and governments can use to streamline governance processes and leverage the immutable recordkeeping properties of blockchain to more effectively store, manage, and authenticate highly sensitive information.
+Ensuring authenticity, speedy delivery, and integrity in shared information is essential for effective governance.
+Blockchain and other distributed ledger technologies (DLTs) offer valuable tools that governments can use to more effectively store, manage, authenticate, and disseminate important information.

 Estonia—the first country to use blockchain on a national level—implemented an e-Estonia initiative that uses its own KSI blockchain “to ensure networks, systems, and data are free of compromise, all while retaining 100% data privacy”.